-Mary was a pioneering palaeontologist and fossil collector.
+Mary Anning was a pioneering palaeontologist and fossil collector.
 Her lifetime was a constellation of firsts.

 While Mary was growing up, George III was king, the war between the British and Napoleon's French army was raging on and Jane Austen had written Sense and Sensibility.

 Mary's father, Richard, was a cabinetmaker and amateur fossil collector.
-By the time she was five or six, Mary was Richard's trusty fossil-collecting sidekick - an otherwise unfathomable activity for Georgian girls.
+By the time she was five or six, Mary was his fossil-collecting sidekick - an otherwise unfathomable activity for Georgian girls.

 Richard taught his daughter how to look for and clean the fossils they found on the beach, and often displayed and sold them from his shop.